cthulhu666/easy_table/README.md

 ## Usage

+For a working Rails 4.2 sample code see: [cthulhu666/easy_table_sample](https://github.com/cthulhu666/easy_table_sample/tree/rails_4_2)

-All examples assume that You are using Haml.
+All examples below assume that You are using Haml.
 Please, use Haml !

 ### Simplest example